 - Predetermine the maximum application time and number of pop-offs.

-- Establish communication codes.
-(These codes are communication tools used by physicians and nurses to show safety concerns and the need for reevaluation of the situation without alarming the patient.)
+- Establish communication codes to be used by physicians and nurses to show safety concerns and the need for reevaluation of the situation without alarming the patient.

-- Use the five “T”s as another approach similar to the IHI vacuum bundle for establishing an operative vaginal delivery policy:
+- Use the eight “T”s as another approach similar to the IHI vacuum bundle for establishing an operative vaginal delivery policy:4

 - For nulliparous women, a lack of continuing progress for three hours with regional anesthesia or two hours without regional anesthesia.

 - For multiparous women, a lack of continuing progress for two hours with regional anesthesia or one hour without regional anesthesia.
-(ACOG Practice Bulletin #17, June 2000, Operative Vaginal Delivery)
+(ACOG Practice Bulletin #154, November 2015, Reaffirmed 2018, Operative Vaginal Delivery)

 - Be reluctant to attempt instrumental delivery in the face of a Category III tracing or a tracing that does not have moderate variability and accelerations.

-- Have an exit strategy (i.e., the ability to perform a rapid cesarean delivery) before an instrumental delivery is attempted.
-Ascertain the ability to perform a cesarean delivery in less than 30 minutes.
+- Have an exit strategy before an instrumental delivery is attempted.
+Ascertain the ability to perform an emergency cesarean delivery.

-- Implement a protocol for care of the newborn after vacuum delivery.2
+- Implement a protocol for care of the newborn after vacuum delivery:5

 - Monitor the infant’s vital signs, color, and behavior.